aleshaleksey/fansys23/skills.md

 ### Skill groups

 Some skills are similar to each other as to be somewhat transferable.
 In this case the character may roll a different skill from the same group with a -5 penalty.
-The groups are:

 ---